dgerabagi/data-curation-environment/prompt.md

 The core principle of the DCE workflow is **"Documentation First."** Before writing code, you and your AI partner should first create or update an artifact that describes the plan.

--   **Why?** This ensures clarity, reduces misunderstandings, and creates a persistent record of design decisions.
-It's much easier to iterate on a plan in plain English than it is to refactor code.

 ## 3. The Iterative Cycle Workflow

 Development in the DCE is organized into **Cycles**.
-You are currently in the early stages of your project.

-1.  **Curate Context:** Using the "Data Curation" panel in the VS Code Activity Bar, you select (by checking the boxes) which artifacts and code files are relevant for your current task.
-2.  **Generate a Prompt:** Using the "Parallel Co-Pilot" panel, you will write instructions for your AI assistant for the current cycle.
-The panel will help you generate a `prompt.md` file that includes your instructions, the project's history, and the content of the files you curated.
-3.  **Get AI Responses:** You use this `prompt.md` with your preferred AI model (e.g., Gemini, Claude) to get one or more proposed solutions.
+You have just completed the initial setup.

+### Your Next Steps

+1.  **Initialize Your Git Repository:** To take full advantage of the DCE's testing workflow, you should initialize a Git repository.
+Open a terminal in your project's root directory (you can use the integrated terminal in VS Code: `Terminal > New Terminal`) and run the following command:
+    ```bash
+    git init
+    ```
+    For a complete guide on setting up your repository and linking it to a service like GitHub, please refer to the `GitHub Repository Setup Guide.md` artifact that was generated alongside this file.

+2.  **Submit Your First Prompt:** The `prompt.md` file has been automatically opened for you.
+This file contains your project plan and instructions for the AI.
+Copy its entire contents and paste it into your preferred AI chat interface (like Google's AI Studio, ChatGPT, etc.).

-4.  **Review and Accept:** You paste the AI's responses back into the Parallel Co-Pilot panel.
-The panel allows you to compare the responses, see the proposed changes (diffs), and accept the best solution into your workspace with a single click.
+3.  **Review and Accept Responses:** Paste the AI's responses back into the "Resp 1", "Resp 2", etc. tabs in the Parallel Co-Pilot panel.
+The UI will guide you through parsing the responses, selecting the best one, and accepting its changes into your workspace.

-5.  **Repeat:** This completes a cycle.
+4.  **Repeat:** This completes a cycle.
 You then start the next cycle, building upon the newly accepted code and documentation.

 This structured, iterative process helps maintain project quality and ensures that both human and AI developers are always aligned with the project's goals.
 </file>